Risk-Free Rate

 Crypto Relevance

 A high risk-free rate (4.2% in 2026) is a headwind for crypto Sharpe ratios — it raises the bar that any investment must clear to show a positive risk-adjusted return.
 When rates drop, crypto Sharpe ratios mechanically improve.
+Informational only, not investment advice.

 Unlock AI Deep Analysis